manubic/ClickUpLocalmetric/README.md

 # Localmetric Task Automation Tool

-Este repositorio contiene la herramienta desarrollada para Localmetric, diseñada para automatizar la creación y gestión de tareas en ClickUp.
-La herramienta abarca dos funcionalidades principales:
+This repository contains the tool developed for Localmetric, designed to automate the creation and management of tasks in ClickUp.
+The tool covers two main functionalities:

-1. **Gestión de Tareas para Reseñas Negativas.**
+1. **Management of Tasks for Negative Reviews.**
-2. **Fase 1: Creación de Tareas para Nuevos Clientes con Subtareas.**
+2. **Phase 1: Creation of Tasks for New Clients with Subtasks.**

-## Funcionalidades
+## Features

-### 1. Gestión de Tareas para Reseñas Negativas
+### 1. Management of Tasks for Negative Reviews

-- **Descripción:** Crea tareas para reseñas negativas sin responder, con una fecha límite de tres días.
-Si la tarea se retrasa una semana, se marca como prioridad urgente.
-Además, si la reseña tiene más de 200 caracteres, se marca como prioridad alta; de lo contrario, se marca como normal.
+- **Description:** Creates tasks for unanswered negative reviews with a deadline of seven days.
+If the task is delayed by a week, it is marked as an urgent priority.
+Additionally, if the review has more than 200 characters, it is marked as a high priority; otherwise, it is marked as normal.
-- **Integración:** Utiliza la API de ClickUp para gestionar las tareas.
+- **Integration:** Uses the ClickUp API to manage tasks.
-- **Reglas de Prioridad:**
+- **Priority Rules:**
-  - **Normal:** Tareas sin características especiales.
+  - **Normal:** Tasks without special characteristics.
-  - **Alta:** Reseñas con más de 200 caracteres.
+  - **High:** Reviews with more than 200 characters.
-  - **Urgente:** Tareas retrasadas una semana.
+  - **Urgent:** Tasks delayed by a week.

-### 2. Fase 1: Creación de Tareas para Nuevos Clientes
+### 2. Phase 1: Creation of Tasks for New Clients

-- **Descripción:** Crea diversas tareas con subtareas en la carpeta del cliente, con una fecha límite de cinco días.
+- **Description:** Creates various tasks with subtasks in the client's folder, with a deadline of five days.
-- **Integración:** Utiliza la API de ClickUp para la creación y organización de tareas.
+- **Integration:** Uses the ClickUp API for task creation and organization.
-- **Proceso:**
+- **Process:**
-  - Crea una carpeta para el nuevo cliente.
+  - Creates a folder for the new client.
-  - Añade tareas principales con sus respectivas subtareas.
+  - Adds main tasks with their respective subtasks.

-## Instalación
+## Installation

-### Requisitos Previos
+### Prerequisites

-- **Cuenta de ClickUp y acceso a ClickUp API.**
+- **ClickUp account and access to ClickUp API.**
-- **Token de API de ClickUp.**
+- **ClickUp API token.**
 - **Python 3.12.**